 Shaft-relative vibration is made via a conventional proximity probe, as was discussed above in the section of those measurements.
 Bearing absolute vibration is made by means of a seismic sensor such as a moving-coil velocity pickup or a piezoelectric accelerometer.
 Velocity sensors are generally preferred, however, because they require only a single stage of integration (conversion from velocity to displacement) to the permit vectorial combination with the displacement measurement from a shaft-relative proximity probe.

 The shaft absolute measurement requires both the bearing absolute and shaft-relative measurement to be made in the same measurement plane.
-For example, if a shaft-relative probe is mounted at 45° right of vertical, the corresponding bearing cap sensor must be mounted in the same orientation 45° right of vertical.

 |Advanced machinery protection and condition monitoring for turbomachinery.|